Paul James

 Experience

-October 2003 - Present : Tribal DDB London : Programmer : Full Time
+October 2003 - Present : Tribal Worldwide London : Head of PHP Development : Full Time

-Responsibilities included development of data driven services for client and internal sites using PHP/MySQL and building of standards compliant, DDA compliant HTML and CSS code.
+Responsibilities included development of data driven services for client and internal sites using PHP and building of standards compliant, DDA compliant HTML, CSS and Javascript code.

 Monopoly City Streets